Miller-Dieker SyndromeSymptoms, Doctors, Treatments, Advances & More

 In most cases, Miller-Dieker syndrome is not inherited.
 The chromosome 17 deletion is usually a random event that occurs during the formation of reproductive cells (eggs or sperm) or during early fetal development.
 Affected people typically have no history of the disorder in their family.

-Fiona Francis practices in Sidney, Canada.
+Fiona Francis practices practicing medicine in Paris, France.
 Ms. Francis is rated as an Elite expert by MediFind in the treatment of Miller-Dieker Syndrome.
-Her top areas of expertise are Lissencephaly 1, Miller-Dieker Syndrome, Subcortical Band Heterotopia, and Lissencephaly.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Lissencephaly 1, Miller-Dieker Syndrome, Subcortical Band Heterotopia, and Lissencephaly.

-Alexandre Croquelois practices in Lausanne, Switzerland.
+Alexandre Croquelois practices practicing medicine in Lausanne, Switzerland.
 Mr. Croquelois is rated as an Elite expert by MediFind in the treatment of Miller-Dieker Syndrome.
-His top areas of expertise are Subcortical Band Heterotopia, Miller-Dieker Syndrome, Lissencephaly 1, and Lissencephaly.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Subcortical Band Heterotopia, Lissencephaly 1, Miller-Dieker Syndrome, and Lissencephaly.

 Published Date: November 14, 2024